 Duties: Assists the crew leader to carry out daily monitoring activities with minimal supervision.
 Based in City of Kodiak, working individually or as part of team, collects adult salmon otoliths at fish processing facilities and remote streams.
 The majority of work will take place at fish processing plants in the City of Kodiak.
 Work hours will likely vary (night/early morning) and with short notice.
 Introductory techniques in otolith preparation and reading of hatchery marks will occur in the laboratory during non-field days.
 Daily communication with facility to plan data collections in accordance with sampling plan.
 Day travel to remote streams will be by floatplane or helicopter.
 Schedules are based on fish abundance and weather.
 Shared, furnished housing and food will be provided.
 Must have valid driver’s license.

-Qualifications: Pursuit of an Associate’s or Bachelor’s degree in fisheries/aquaculture, biology, or other natural resource field preferred.
-The successful candidate will be highly motivated and organized, safety conscious, and possess critical thinking skills to accomplish daily tasks.
-Experience in backcountry and basic construction techniques are helpful for this position.
-Successful candidate is expected to receive First Aid and CPR certifications prior to arrival.
+Qualifications: Pursuing education in fisheries/aquaculture, biology, or other natural resource field preferred.
+The successful candidate will be highly motivated, safety minded, and possess critical thinking skills to accomplish daily tasks.
+Experience with data entry, Microsoft Office software, and compound dissecting microscopes are helpful for this position.
+Successful candidate is expected to receive First Aid (Wilderness first aid preferred) and CPR certifications prior to start date.
 Safety is of upmost priority and candidate must be able to respond effectively to emergency situations.
 Candidates must also be physically lift 50 lbs.
 Strenuous hiking in cold streams several miles over rough terrain in brown bear country is required.
 Requires safe handling of firearms in protection against brown bear.
 The ability to self-entertain during non-working hours and maintain a positive attitude under challenging field conditions will be important.

 Visit us on Facebook